ataipek35/DSA210-PROJECT/README.md

 A scatter plot was generated to examine the relationship between:

--Daily playtime (hours)
+- Daily playtime (hours)

--Loss-of-control score
+- Loss-of-control score

 Visual inspection indicated a positive trend, with higher playtime corresponding to elevated loss-of-control levels.
 Although this does not confirm causation, it provides preliminary support for testing the hypothesis that longer daily play sessions correlate with increased addiction-risk.